HAH4/2D-platformer/README.md

 You can find it here: https://www.youtube.com/playlist?list=PLpj8TZGNIBNy51EtRuyix-NYGmcfkNAuH

+The main menu is made using Brakeys "START MENU in Unity."

+You can find it here: https://www.youtube.com/watch?v=zc8ac_qUXQY&t=609s&ab_channel=Brackeys

 The assets used in this game are called Sunny Land.

 You can find it here: https://assetstore.unity.com/packages/2d/characters/sunny-land-103349